smithy-lang/smithy/docs/source-2.0/spec/model-validation.rst

-Smithy provides a customizable validation system that can be used by API designers and organizations to ensure that their APIs adhere to their own standards and best practices.
+Smithy provides a customizable validation system that can be used by API designers and organizations to ensure that their APIs adhere to their own standards, best practices, and constraints.

 ------------